johanhong/warm-up/README.md

 ---

+## Actions

+To run the backend REST application, locate the main method in ChallengeApplication class to run it in your IDE.
+By default the application listens on port 8080.
+And you can access the REST endpoint at http://localhost:8080/nodes/1-1.

 By working on this project, we aim to establish a collaborative environment and build familiarity with tools, frameworks, and team workflows.